doctrine/dbal/en/reference/portability.rst

 -----------------

-Using the database platform you can generate bits of SQL for you, specifically in the area of sql functions to achieve portability.
+Using the database platform you can generate bits of SQL for you, specifically in the area of SQL functions to achieve portability.
 You should have a look at all the different methods that the platforms allow you to access.

 Keyword Lists